mnellemann/syslogd/doc/aix-errlogger.md

 Instructions for how to forward errlogger messages from IBM AIX and IBM Power Systems VIO Servers to a remote logging solution.

-More information on the AIX errlogger is available on the IBM [knowledge center](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/generalprogramming/error_notice.html).
+More information about the AIX errlogger is available on the IBM [knowledge center](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/generalprogramming/error_notice.html).

 ## On each AIX / VIO Server